Find out who your customer is and what their needs are

 Nor will you design specific services to meet the needs of potential buyers.
 It is not about starting a business and trying your luck, but about knowing your customers, understanding them and offering them just the right services in the most attractive way possible.
 This can only be achieved by defining an ideal version of the buyer: the buyer persona.

-What is a buyer persona and how to create one?
+What is a buyer persona and how can you create one?

 The buyer persona is the representation of a company's ideal customer.
 It helps you to define the